-- 94.92.
-The CASS auditor shall evaluate whether internal control activities were put into place to cover all client assets and whether they were designed effectively.
-Based on the conclusions reached, the CASS auditor shall adopt a suitable approach to test the effectiveness of the operation of these controls during the period.
-The CASS auditor's procedures to evaluate whether control activities were put into place as designed shall include walk-through tests of internal control activities.
-Based on these evaluations, the CASS auditor shall adopt a suitable approach to test the effectiveness of operation of these controls during the period. - 95.93.
-The nature and extent of the auditor's evaluation will be a function of the results of its risk assessment and conclusions regarding the design effectiveness of the internal controls.
+- 93. The nature and extent of the auditor's evaluation will be a function of the results of its risk assessment and conclusions regarding the design effectiveness of the internal controls.
 In addition to the performance of walk-through tests, relevant procedures the CASS auditor considers performing include: - a.
-Making enquiries of personnel at the firm, for example the CF10a or the senior manager allocated overall responsibility for the firm's compliance with CASS. - b.
+Making enquiries of personnel at the firm, for example the senior manager allocated overall responsibility for the firm's compliance with CASS. - b.
 Observing the application of controls. - c.
-Inspecting documents and reports, for example computer generated error reports, client agreements, acknowledgement letters and custody agreements-. - d.
-Testing internal and external reconciliations-. - 96.94.
-The CASS auditor shall is required to report on the adequacy of the systems throughout the period under review.
-This requirement does not mean that the CASS auditor has to perform tests continuously throughout the period, but bases the extent and nature of its procedures to test the effectiveness of operation of control activities on its: - a. risk assessment-, including its evaluation of the control environment; and - b. evaluation of the design of the system of internal control-.
+Inspecting documents and reports, for example computer-generated error reports, client agreements, acknowledgement letters and custody agreements. - d.
+Testing internal and external reconciliations. - 94.
+The CASS auditor shall report on the adequacy of the systems throughout the period under review.
+This requirement does not mean that the CASS auditor has to perform tests continuously throughout the period, but bases the extent and nature of its procedures to test the effectiveness of operation of control activities on its: - a. risk assessment, including its evaluation of the control environment; and - b. evaluation of the design of the system of internal control.